mister-abdurahman/Blogging-API/README.md

-This is a Blogging-API that allows new users to sign up, create an account and sign in using the jwt strategy and authentication.
-Registered Users that are logged in can do special functionalities like creating, publishing or deleting a blog.
+This is a Blogging-API that allows new users to create an account and sign in with their registered email and password.
+Registered Users that are logged in can do functionalities like creating, publishing, editing or deleting a blog.

-Blogs can also be sorted based on authors, titles and tags.
-JWT authentication is used to protect certain routes that require the JWT token to be accessed.
+A user can do CRUD (create, delete, update, delete) on his own blogs but can only read other users blogs.

+A view count is attached to each blog such that when a blog is read, its number of views is increased accordingly

+This API is light and user friendly for non ITs as it was built using a views tools (ejs).

 API Functionalities:
-To Sign Up, Go to the /auth/signup route.
-Then input your Email and Password.
+To Sign Up, input your FirstName, LastName, Email and Password.
-To Log in, Go to the /auth/login route.
-Then input your registered Email and correct password
+To Log in, input your registered Email and correct password.

-Only authenticated users can create a blog and the required fields to create a blog are: title, author, state, tags, body and author_id
-Authenticated routes can only be accessed by logged in users whereby their generated token upon logging in is used to access authenticated routes.
-Note that the token should be added in the bearer authentication and expires after an hour.
-When the owner of a blog wants to get his blog he should input his author_id in the /order/:id route to get all his blogs
-To delete a blog.
-Use the id of the intended blog in the req.params field
+Token session lasts for an hour.
+This means you'll be logged out and to log in again to use the API after an hour of idleness